On vanishing criteria of $L^2$-Betti numbers of groups: Preliminaries

 Note that if the countable group $G$ has an infinite index subgroup $H$ then $X_{G,H}\rtimes G$ is ergodic.
 Indeed, if $A\subseteq \gpd^0$ has positive measure, then there are only finitely many components different from $[0,1]$ $\mu$-a.e. and the action of $G$ is transitive.

-By means of this ergodic notion it is possible to define an analogue of the index of a subgroup in the context of discrete measured groupoids.
+By means of this ergodic notion it is possible to define a subgroup index analogue in the context of discrete measured groupoids.
 In fact, first observe that every groupoid induces an equivalence relation on its distinguished subset:

-Simarly, if $\Hgpd$ is a subgroupoid of $\gpd$ then it induces a subrelation on the same distinguished subset.
-In particular, it holds that $x^{\Hgpd}\subseteq x^{\gpd}$ for every $x\in \gpd^0$.
-So if we let $J(x)$ denote the quotient $x^{\gpd}/x^{\Hgpd}$, then $|J(x)|$ is constant $\mu$-a.e. (cf \cite[Lemma 1.1]{FeldShutZimm}).
+Similarly, if $\Hgpd$ is a subgroupoid of $\gpd$ then it induces a subrelation on the same distinguished subset.
+In particular, it holds that the $\Hgpd$-orbit $x^{\Hgpd}$ is contained in the $\gpd$-orbit $x^{\gpd}$ for every $x\in \gpd^0$.
+So if we let $J(x)$ denote the quotient $x^{\gpd}/x^{\Hgpd}$, then $\#J(x)$ is constant $\mu$-a.e. (cf \cite[Lemma 1.1]{FeldShutZimm}).
 This value will be called the {\it index} of $\Hgpd$ in $\gpd$.
 Note that we also allow infinite indices.